cskollar/velux-keypad-emulator/README.md

 ## Overview

 This project provides a minimal working **PoC** implementation for emulating a Velux keypad using ESPHome.
-The communication protocol was reverse-engineered with a Rigol DS1054Z oscilloscope by sniffing a **WLI 130** keypad connected to a **WLC 100** controller.
+The packets was reverse-engineered with a Rigol DS1054Z oscilloscope by sniffing a **WLI 130** keypad connected to a **WLC 100** controller.

+I wasn’t able to reverse-engineer the protocol; I don’t think it’s UART, RS232, I²C, or any other known standard.
+The WLI keypad contains an infrared receiver as well, since remote controls were available for it.
+Because of that, and based on the waveform, it seems that the device also uses some kind of proprietary pulse-modulated IR protocol on the DATA wire.
+In the ESPHome code, we therefore transmit the same sequences with the appropriate timing.

 The code is expected to be compatible with other Velux/Windowmaster keypads from the same era (e.g. **WLI 110**), but this has not been tested.